Whitley Awards 2022 for Grassroots Conservation Leaders in the Global South (up to £40,000)

-Applications are open for the Whitley Awards 2021.
-The Whitley Awards provide funding, training and support to grassroots conservation leaders in the Global South and put an international spotlight on winners’ work.
+Applications are invited for the Whitley Awards 2022.
+The Whitley Awards fund grassroots conservation leaders in the Global South and put an international spotlight on winners’ work.

 - Whitley Awards are worth £40,000 GBP in project funding over one year.

-- Open to dynamic, mid-career conservationists who are leading wildlife conservation projects in the Global South.
+- Whitley Awards are for dynamic, mid-career conservationists who are leading wildlife conservation projects in the Global South.

-- Projects must involve communities at the grassroots level and deliver practical action that is founded on science.
+- To be eligible, projects must involve communities at the grassroots level and deliver practical action that is founded on science.